Morris2801/VideoGameProject/Videojuego/GDD_Template.md

 ### **Mechanics**

 1. Lotería Card System (Dynamic Power-Ups)
-	1. Players collect and activate Lotería cards for temporary or permanent abilities.
+	1. Players collect and activate Lotería cards for temporary or permanent abilities depending on the rewards given.
-	2. Some cards give elemental effects (fire, wind, shadow) or transformation abilities (e.g., El Mariachi grants a music-based attack).
+	2. Some cards give elemental effects (fire, wind, shadow, ice) or transformation abilities (e.g., El Mariachi grants a music-based attack).
 lementation:
 	Card Collection: Stored in an inventory system using an array.
 	Effects Application: Each card applies a modifier to player stats using an event-driven system (e.g., attack power, speed boost).
-	Procedural Spawning: Randomized card drops use probability weight tables to ensure variety.
+	Procedural Spawning: Randomized card drops use probability weight tables to ensure variety in every drop.
 2. Multi-Phase Boss Fights (Soulslike & Zelda-Inspired)
-	1. Bosses have multiple attack phases that change dynamically based on health.
+	1. Bosses have multiple attack phases that change dynamically based on the health left.
 Impletion:
 	Finite-State Machines (FSM): Used to transition between attack patterns based on boss health/stamina.